FrancesCoronel/personal-website-v3/site/content/adventures/2015-01-05-interview-hack-reactor.md

 The reasons I decided to consider these ‘coding bootcamps', which have garnered both positive and negative public opinions is because I think it's going to provide the [bow](//upload.wikimedia.org/wikipedia/commons/thumb/f/fb/Parts_of_a_Yale_lock-type_key.svg/2000px-Parts_of_a_Yale_lock-type_key.svg.png) for that key I was describing earlier.

 I'd have to take care of the important bits of the key of course, but it would be inconvenient if the key didn't have a bow, wouldn't it?
-I'm going to avoid going off a tangent here now…
+I'm going to avoid going off a tangent here now...

 So, in lamest terms, the way I'm feeling right now about my programming skills is similar to feeling like `Big Head` from the TV show [Silicon Valley](<//en.wikipedia.org/wiki/Silicon_Valley_(TV_series)>). `Richard` and `Big Head` can relate to each other.
 They're buddies and they both work (or worked) at the same company. **But** their skills level are completely off.
 Richard really gets algorithms and data structures.
 He really **gets** them.
 But Big Head, he can only make these shady MVPs that turn out to be [pretty _sexist_](//www.newyorker.com/tech/elements/the-unfunniest-joke-in-technology).